sourcebots/docs/content/tutorials/python-whirlwind-tour.md

 ```

 {{% notice warning %}}
 Like most other programming languages, indices start at 0, not 1.
-Because of this, the last element of this four-element list is at index 3.
+Due to this, the last element of this four-element list is at index 3.
 Attempting to retrieve `shopping_list[4]` would cause an error.
 {{% /notice %}}

 You can find out the length of a list with the `len` function, like so: